rapid7/lighthouse/README.md

 --data.d=
    Path where data store snapshots are and will be stored.

---port=
+--bind=
-   The port we are listening on.
+   The IP:port tuple to bind.

 --seends=
    A comma-separated list of other Lighthouse instances.
 The list does not have